mlogan914/mlogan914.github.io/_pages/services.md

 ---

 ## Who it’s not for
+Not a fit if you’re only:
-- Teams looking for a tool/software recommendation only
+- Looking for a single tool/software recommendation
-- Organizations expecting hands-on implementation during this engagement
+- Expecting hands-on implementation during this short engagement

+*(If implementation is needed, we can scope it separately.)*

 ---

 ## How it helps
-- **Faster, more confident decisions** — Resolve upstream disconnects so reports and metrics align the first time
+- **Faster, more confident decisions** — Fix upstream disconnects so reports align the first time
 - **Less waste** — Eliminate redundant processes and manual reconciliations
 - **Stronger foundations** — Make smarter choices about systems, vendors, and staffing
-- **Clear priorities** — Focus on fixes that deliver the biggest impact quickly
+- **Clear priorities** — Focus on changes that deliver the biggest impact quickly

 ---

 ## Why it works
 - **Independent view** — No vendor bias or software upsell
-- **Approachable & visual** — Clear explanations and diagrams anyone can follow
+- **Approachable & visual** — Clear diagrams and explanations anyone can follow
-- **Actionable** — You walk away with a focused, prioritized plan, not a vague wishlist
+- **Actionable** — You leave with a prioritized plan you can start using right away, not a vague wishlist

 ---